-Depending on the age, interest level and competitive nature of your group, you could have contests to see who can make their balloon rocket go farthest or fastest.
+Depending on your group's age, interest level and competitive nature, you could have contests to see who can make their balloon rocket go farthest or fastest.

-Launch one particular rocket design with different payloads, and measure the distance it goes with each payload.
+Launch one particular rocket design with different payloads and measure the distance it goes with each payload.
 Record the data and make a graph comparing the distance with the weight of the payload.
 (And use this activity for the Math challenge too!)